-- Incoming supply standing charge The daily standing charge your heat supplier pays on the incoming fuel supply contract to cover the fixed costs of delivering gas or electricity into the plant room.
-This is then used to generate the heat energy for your home and is charged regardless of how much energy is used. - Insite metering & billing charge This may cover: our metering & billing fees, the cost of reading all landlord meters around the network allowing us to monitor system efficiency and heat losses, costs associated with remotely collecting your meter reads, and transaction fees charged by the payment platform for every payment made. - PAYG SaaS fee The cost of third-party 'software as a service' (SaaS) fees for operating the pay-as-you-go (PAYG) or metering system installed.
+- standing charge your heat supplier pays on the incoming fuel supply contract to cover the fixed costs of delivering gas or electricity into the plant room.
+This is then used to generate the heat energy for your home and is charged regardless of how much energy is used. - Insite metering & billing charge This may cover: our metering & billing fees, the cost of reading all landlord meters around the network allowing us to monitor system efficiency and heat losses, costs associated with remotely collecting your meter reads, and transaction fees charged by the payment platform for every payment made.